Turmeric juice: History

 Drinkable turmeric can be traced back to India where it has been used as a folk remedy for cough, congestion, and colds.
 Turmeric juice has come in numerous forms throughout its history, including drops, milk, elixirs, and blended drinks.
-Turmeric juice drops have been used in attempts to treat eye diseases that include pink eye, glaucoma, corneal ulcers and conjunctivitis.
-Turmeric tea has been traced back to the Japanese island of Okinawa, where its residents believe it helps with longevity.
-Golden milk is also a turmeric drink that was used in traditional Ayurveda medicine.
+Turmeric tea has been traced back to the Japanese island of Okinawa.
+Haldi Ka Doodh is also a turmeric drink that was used in traditional Ayurveda folk medicine.

-Turmeric supplement demand tripled in the United States between 2008 and 2014, with more demand being in the beverage sector.
-This has led companies to incorporate it into food and bottling turmeric drinks for retailers, as well as growing it locally in the U.S. In 2015, U.S. News & World Report published a report on the turmeric trend and its use in food and for purported health purposes.